greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/pg_filedump.html.md

 where <startblock> is the block to start at and <endblock> is the block to end at.

 >**NOTE**
->A startblock without an endblock will format the single block.
+>If you pass <startblock> without also passing <endblock>, the `-R` option will from the starting block until the end of the file.

 -s  <segsize>
 :   Optional.
 Force segment size to <segsize>.